ITCODEHELP/typescript/README.md

 const jupita = new Jupita(token, touchpointId)
 ```

-### Call `Dump` API
+### Step 3

-When a touchpoint sends an utterance to an input, for example `3` being the `inputId`, you should specify the `text`, `inputId`, and the `messageType` (since message dumps are by default from a touchpoint unless otherwise specified) parameters sequentially;
+Dump an utterance from a touchpoint by calling the dump API as a message by specifying the message text and the ID of the input, represented in the example below as '3'.
+Message dumps are by default from a touchpoint unless otherwise specified.

+The parameter `isCall` is required and set to false by default.
+This tells Jupita if the utterance is from an audio call.
+When dumping an utterance from an audio call, set the `isCall` parameter to `true` otherwise set to false;

 ```
 const { Jupita, MessageType } = require("@jupita/jupita-sdk")

-jupita.dump("Hello", 3, MessageType.Touchpoint)
+jupita.dump("Hi, how are you?", 3, MessageType.Touchpoint, false)
 ```

-Similarly, call the dump API whenever input responds back to the same touchpoint by specifying the message and ID of the input;
+Similarly, call the dump API whenever dumping an utterance from an input by specifying the message text and ID of the input;
 ```
 const { Jupita, MessageType } = require("@jupita/jupita-sdk")

-jupita.dump("Hello", 3, MessageType.Input)
+jupita.dump("Hi, good thanks!", 3, MessageType.Input)
 ```

-Currently, as there is no data logged into the console (as you did not define a listener), you may define as per below;
+Additionally, you may define a listener as per below;
 ```
-jupita.dump("Hello", 3, MessageType.Touchpoint, false, {
+jupita.dump("Hello", 3, MessageType.Touchpoint, false)
     onError: (statusCode, response) => {
         console.log(statusCode)
         console.log(response)